 In addition to the firm’s monetary contributions, Dean Mead’s lawyers donate hundreds of hours to public service for the benefit of our community.
 We embrace the opportunity to take leadership roles on boards of many organizations throughout the Treasure Coast, including the United Way of St. Lucie County, the St. Lucie County Chamber of Commerce, Harbor Branch Oceanographic Institute, Treasure Coast Food Bank, Big Brothers Big Sisters of St. Lucie County and many more.

-Firm President, Michael Minton, is a strong champion for education.
+Shareholder Michael Minton is a strong champion for education.
 He has served on the boards of several educational institutions, including the Indian River State College Foundation Board of Trustees and the University of Florida College of Law Center Association Board of Trustees, and as Co-chair of the University of Central Florida College of Medicine Charter Class Scholarship Fundraising Committee.
+He currently serves as Chair of the Nominating Committee for the University of Florida Law Center Association and Chair of the Harbor Branch Oceanographic Institute Foundation.
+He is a member of the Board of Directors of the Central Florida Partnership, the University of Florida Foundation, Florida Tax Watch and the Florida Chamber of Commerce.
+He is also a member of the Solutions Committee of the Central Florida Water Initiative and has stayed involved in water related issues across the State of Florida.
 Following his example, key shareholders within Dean Mead are making a difference.

 Shareholder Lee Dobbins served as President of the St. Lucie County Chamber of Commerce, as a founding member of the Board of Directors of the St. Lucie County Economic Development Council, and served on the Board of Directors of the St. Lucie County Education Foundation and the St. Lucie County Council on Aging.

 Shareholder Brad Gould served as Chairman of the Board of Directors of Big Brothers Big Sisters of St. Lucie, Indian River and Okeechobee Counties and has been a director since 2005.
-In addition, he currently serves as Chairman of the Parent Academy of St. Lucie County.
+In addition, he is the founder and Vice Chair of the Parent Academy of St. Lucie County.
+He is a member of the Board of Governors of the Florida Institute of Certified Public Accountants (FICPA).

-For 16 consecutive years, Dean Mead has partnered with Indian River State College to support the “President’s Challenge to SOAR/Take Stock in Children” scholarship program.
+Dean Mead has partnered with Indian River State College to support the “President’s Challenge to SOAR/Take Stock in Children” scholarship program, now in its 20th year.
 This beneficial program works to break the poverty cycle by giving at-risk eighth and ninth graders in Indian River, St. Lucie, Martin and Okeechobee Counties the promise of a full scholarship at a Florida college or university if they stay out of trouble, maintain a decent GPA and graduate from high school.
-To date, more than 800 scholarships have been awarded.
+Hundreds of scholarships have been awarded.

 Dean Mead played a key role in the restoration and reopening of the 1920s-era Sunrise Theatre in historic downtown Fort Pierce.
 We donated over $100,000 while also helping to raise the remaining funds needed to revitalize the theatre as a place all can enjoy.
 In November 2010, the Sunrise Theatre was the location of the firm’s 30th anniversary celebration with more than 100 clients and local business leaders in attendance.
 Through hard work and community support, the Sunrise Theatre has once again become a focal point for economic development and entertainment in downtown Fort Pierce.